You must have the minimum of a:

 Outside the UK

-Synchronous tutorials and communications could be difficult to deliver to students outside the UK due to time differences.
+Synchronous tutorials and communications could be difficult to attend for students outside the UK due to time differences.
 If you can’t attend the synchronous tutorials or make synchronous communications, you can use asynchronous alternative methods, such as watching recorded tutorials and emailing questions.

 The module website will be open to registered students three weeks before the module starts.
 You might find it helpful to explore the guidance entitled ‘supporting your study’ that includes activities designed to develop familiarity and confidence with the module’s online environment.